childmindresearch/actfast/README.md

 # `actfast` Fast actigraphy data reader

 `actfast` is a Python package for reading raw actigraphy data of various devices and manufacturers.
-It is designed to be lightweight, fast, and memory efficient, and is suitable for reading large datasets.
+It is designed to be fast, lightweight, memory efficient, and suitable for reading large datasets.

 ## Supported devices